Use

 # MQTTtoMQTT decoding

-Messages sent to the subscribe topic can be used for decoding BLE data and will be published to the publish topic.
+Theengs Gateway decodes messages with Bluetooth Low Energy (BLE) data sent to the subscribe topic, and publishes the decoded result to the publish topic.
 This allows for offloading the decode operation from other devices, such as an ESP32, to enhance performance.

-The data sent to the topic is expected to be formatted in JSON and MUST have at least an "id" entry.
+The data sent to the topic should be in JSON format and must have at least an "id" entry.

 Example message: